vWernay/lua/README.md

 vec4(3.141593, 2.718282, 1.618034, 3.141593)

--- vectors and quaternions have an explicit type string even though they are -- internally represented by the same LUA_TVECTOR tag (grit-lua compatbility)
+-- vectors and quaternions have an explicit type string even though they are -- internally represented by the same LUA_TVECTOR tag (grit-lua compatibility)
 > print(type(v), type(quat(1,0,0,0)))
 vector3 quat